mrtnj/layer_bone_gwas/README.md

 ## Format plink files for GEMMA

+* R/make_pheno_table.R -- Collect all phenotypes in one file

 * R/prepare_plink_files.R -- Reads text files of genotypes and phenotypes to create ped and phenotype files for GEMMA.